-In deciding whether the policy at issue covered mold damage when the mold was caused by water damage, the court found that it did not.
-The court made this decision based on its finding that, for mold to grow, water had to be present, and, if the water damage provision allowed for coverage where the mold was caused by water intrusion, it would make the exclusion of coverage for mold meaningless.
+In deciding whether the policy at issue covered mold damage when it was caused by water damage, the court found that it did not.
+The court made this decision based on its finding that, for the fungus to grow, water had to be present, and, if the water damage provision allowed for coverage where the mold was caused by water intrusion, it would make the exclusion of coverage for mold meaningless.

 A debate on the decision is coming